-One of Kent’s most memorable pieces is ‘Courage.’
+One of Karen’s most memorable pieces is ‘Courage.’
 It’s a 36” x 48” acrylic painting of a European Eagle Owl.
 The owl’s beautiful flaming orange eyes reveal its strength.

 The owl’s eyes watch over all onlookers.

-‘Courage’ was also the first painting intoBirds saw when attending the Fall Festival and Hawk Watch at the Greenwich Audubon Society in Greenwich, Connecticut.
+‘Courage’ was also the first painting we saw attending the Fall Festival and Hawk Watch at the Greenwich Audubon Society in Greenwich, Connecticut.

 Kent’s Majestic Owls

-‘Ernesto’ (24” x 30” Mixed Media) is one painting that Kent almost couldn’t sell.
+‘Ernesto’ (24” x 30” Mixed Media) is one painting that she almost couldn’t sell.

 “When I saw this owl’s picture I said to myself, I have to paint you.
 And I practically held my breath the whole time because I was so excited,” she says with a smile.

-Coming from a design background and working with papers, Kent decided to use her daughter’s scarf in the painting.
+Coming from a design background and working with papers, Karen decided to use her daughter’s scarf in the painting.